viamrobotics/docs/docs/mobility/base-rc/_index.md

 The base remote control service implements an [input controller](/components/input-controller/) as a remote control for a [base](/components/base/).
 This uses the [`input` api](/components/input-controller/#api) to make it easy to add remote drive controls for your rover or other mobile robot with a controller like a gamepad.

-Add the base remote control service after configuring your robot with a base and input controller to control the linear and angular velocity of the base with the controller's button or joystick controls.
+Add the base remote control service after configuring your machine with a base and input controller to control the linear and angular velocity of the base with the controller's button or joystick controls.

 Control mode is determined by the configuration attribute `"mode"`, for which there are five options: